-For the volume-based analysis, spatial smoothing was applied using an unconstrained 3D Gaussian kernel of FWHM=4mm.
+The grayordinates-based analysis began with outputs of the HCP "fMRISurface" pipeline (see above) in which the data from the cortical gray matter ribbon were projected onto the surface and then onto registered surface meshes with a standard number of vertices.
+Subcortical data were also projected to a set of subcortical grey matter parcel voxels, and when combined with the surface data formed the standard grayordinates space (Glasser et al. 2013).
+Smoothing of the left and right hemisphere time series and autocorrelation estimates (from FILM) were done on the surface using a geodesic Gaussian algorithm.
+Subcortical gray matter time series were smoothed within defined gray matter parcels.
+Smoothing of the grayordinate data was done in two steps, but for a total of 4mm FWHM.
 Activity estimates were computed for the preprocessed functional time series from each run using a general linear model (GLM) implemented in FSL's FILM (Woolrich et al., 2001).
 Predictors were convolved with a double gamma "canonical" hemodynamic response function (Glover, 1999) to generate the main model regressors.
 To compensate for slice-timing differences and variability in the HRF delay across regions, temporal derivative terms derived from each predictor were added to each GLM and were treated as confounds of no interest.
-Subsequently, both the 4D time series and the GLM design were temporally filtered with a Gaussian-weighted linear highpass filter with a (soft) cutoff of 200 s.
+Subsequently, both the 4D time series and the GLM design were temporally filtered with a Gaussian-weighted linear highpass filter with a (soft) cutoff of 200 seconds.
 Finally, the time series was prewhitened within FILM to correct for autocorrelations in the fMRI data.
+Surface-based autocorrelation estimate smoothing was incorporated into FSL's FILM at a sigma of 5mm.